reginaldosoares/jumbo-finder/README.md

 ## individual deployment

-## The following commands need to be ran inside the folders specified at the subtitles in the "dir" propertie values
+## the following commands need to be ran inside the folders specified at the subtitles in the "dir" propertie values

 ### database (dir: root)
 > docker-compose -f docker/docker-compose-mongo-only.yml up